HakanDeymeci/pix2pix/README.md

 dataset_for_tests = dataset_for_tests.batch(BATCH_SIZE)
 ```
 ## Sampling
-After loading test and train data the images are getting downsampled to a bottleneck and upsampled to an output picture.
+After loading test and train data the images are getting downsampled to a bottleneck and upsampled to an output image.
 ```
 OUTPUT_CHANNELS = 3
 bias = False